House of Saul: Reign

 Following the death of Saul, there was a bloody civil war between a Kingdom of Israel and the Kingdom of Judah, represented respectively by the House of Saul and David.
 It lasted for two years.
 At the end of it, Saul's son and successor Ishbaal (Ish-bosheth) was assassinated.
 The kingdom of northern Israel then sent representatives to David at the city of Hebron, where they anointed him king.
 The reign and death of Ishbaal are recorded in 2 Samuel, but omitted entirely in the Books of Chronicles.

 David was a son-in-law of Saul, having married Saul's daughter Michal.
-In case all of Saul's perished, David had a chance to claim Saul's inheritance through his marriage to Michal.
+In case all of Saul's children perished, David had a chance to claim Saul's inheritance through his marriage to Michal.
 This can be seen to improve his claim to power through an advantageous marriage.
 The Chronicler does not mention David's marriage to Michal.
 There is no record of children from this marriage.

 The genealogy of Saul in the Books of Chronicles (1 Chronicles 9–10) mentions his sons Jonathan, Malchi-shua, Abinadab, and Eshbaal.
 The genealogy continues with Jonathan's son Meribaal (Mephibosheth).
 David is not mentioned as part of this genealogy.
 The genealogy then mentions Meribaal's son Micah and Micah's descendants.